 This post will tell you how to plant leeks with all the details you need plus bonus info like – what are leeks anyway!

 Leeks are a delicious, mild member of the onion family.
 Even people who don’t like onions, love leeks!
 They have a slight bulbous shape at the bottom, grow a long white neck (stalk) and then sport long, tough green leaves.
 The most tasty and tender part of leeks is the white part from the bulb to the top of the neck.
 The green leaves, while edible, are considered too tough to eat by many, but if finely chopped they are certainly quite flavorful.

 When growing leeks the goal is to grow a long white stalk.
-To do so, plant your leeks deep and over the course of the growing season, hill soil around the leeks to blanch the stalks as they grow.
-If you happen to forget or go on long summer holidays, you’ll still get awesome leeks, the white stalk just won’t be as long.
+To do so, plant your leeks deep and over the course of the growing season, hill soil around the leeks to blanch (make them turn white) the stalks as they grow.
+If you don’t hill the soil, you’ll still get awesome leeks, the tasty white stalk just won’t be as long.

 How and When to Start Leek Seeds

-Because leeks need 110-150 days to fully mature – that just about covers our Manitoba growing season, you’ll want to start seeds indoors.
+Leeks need 110-150 days to fully mature (about the length of our Manitoba growing season), so you’ll want to start seeds indoors sometime in March.